Tropical Storm Octave (1983): Arizona

 Already inundated by previous rains, additional rainfall moved over the area; much of the state of Arizona was deluged with 6 in of precipitation in a mere two days.
 Early on September 28, moisture related to Octave began to fall in northern Santa Cruz County, eastern Pima County, and in portions of Tucson.
 In the end, the highest rainfall associated with the event was 12.0 in at Mount Graham.
 Elsewhere, Nogales recorded 9.83 in; portions of Tucson received over 8 in (200 mm), and Mount Lemmon experienced 10.45 in.
 In addition to the rain, winds of 32 mph were measured.

 In Tucson, flood waters reportedly reached 8 ft (2.4 m), stranding hundreds of people on rooftops.
 Throughout the state, excessive rainfall caused many rivers to overflow.
 Water was released from the Coolidge Dam, which forced 75 residents to evacuate, marking the third time in 50 years that water was released from the dam.
 After a third bout of heavy rain on October 2, the Santa Cruz, Rillito, and Gila rivers experienced their highest crests on record.
-A flow rate of 25,000 cuft per second was measured in the Rillito river; the Santa Cruz river peaked at a flow rate of 1,490 m3, which was short of the record set during Hurricane Heather during the 1977 Pacific hurricane season.
+A flow rate of 25,000 ft3 per second was measured in the Rillito river; the Santa Cruz river peaked at a flow rate of 1,490 m3, which was short of the record set during Hurricane Heather during the 1977 Pacific hurricane season.
 All other rivers that pass through Tucson did not attain record levels and were significantly lower than past flood episodes.